tkaitchuck/Rust4JavaDevelopers/src/method_signatures.md

     println!("Hello World!");
 }
 ```
 You may be wondering: “What is that exclamation point doing at the end of that function name?”
 The answer is 'println!’ is not a normal function it is what is called a “Macro”.
-(Don't worry these aren't the horrifyingly unsafe macros of C and C++.
-Like most things in Rust they are designed to be safe.)
+Rust macros are "hygienic" so they don't have the horrifyingly dangerous properties of C and C++ macros, and are designed to be safe.

 You can think of macros as a function that does things that functions can't normally do.
 In this case ‘println’ supports string templates.
 ```rust